Personal property insurance: Do you have enough coverage?

 Collapse table

-If you own expensive belongings with special limits of liability, you may be able increase coverage through an endorsement.
+If you own expensive belongings with special limits of liability, you may be able increase these limits via a floater or policy endorsement for an additional premium.

 • Scheduled personal property coverage: Increases coverage limits on specific high-value items.
 Typically costs around $100 for every $5,000 in coverage.
 Also covers more types of loss, like mysterious disappearance (aka if you lose or misplace a scheduled item).